learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ## Learning Goals

-- Identify nested structures can be mixed
+- Identify that nested structures can be mixed

 ## Introduction

-You've spent the last few lessons learning about three basic nested structures:
+You've spent the last few lessons learning about four basic nested structures:

 * `Array` of `Array`s, or "AoA"
 * `Array` of `Hash`es, or "AoH"